IvanGilardoni/my_scripts/README.md

 ---

-## 📦 Additional Projects & Notebooks
+## 📦 Additional projects & notebooks

 The repository also includes various standalone or semi-standalone utilities: